 - You cannot use your plan to do the things you want

 The very nature of shared hosting means web hosts need to put some restrictions in place to ensure that all users on the server enjoy good service.
 For the vast majority of users, this isn’t a problem as the restrictions apply to the use of resource-hungry applications or workloads and over how the server is configured.

-If you need a configuration that is different to how the shared server is set up or wish to use your server to run resource-heavy applications, e.g. running a streaming website, game server or ad server, it is likely you will not be allowed to do so on shared hosting as it could negatively impact other users on the server.
-In which case, you’ll need to upgrade.
+If you need a configuration that is different from how the shared server is set up or wish to use your server to run resource-heavy applications, e.g. running a streaming website, game server, or ad server, it is likely you will not be allowed to do so on shared hosting as it could negatively impact other users on the server.
+In this case, you’ll need to upgrade.